The parameterized space complexity of model-checking bounded variable first-order logic: Preliminaries

-The class $\PATH$ has been introduced in~\cite{est} and can be viewed as a parameterized analogue of~NL.
-It contains those parameterized problems $(Q,\kappa)$ such that $Q$ is accepted by a nondeterministic Turing machine $\A$ which runs in parameterized logarithmic space, and uses $f(\kappa(x))\cdot \log|x|$ many nondeterministic bits for some computable $f: \N\to \N$.
+The class $\PATH$ has been introduced in~\cite{est} (where it is called $\parabetaL$) and can be viewed as a parameterized analogue of~NL\@:

+\begin{defi} A parameterized problem $(Q,\kappa)$ is in $\PATH$ if and only if there exists a nondeterministic Turing machine that accepts $Q$, runs in parameterized logarithmic space, and uses $f(\kappa(x))\cdot \log|x|$ many nondeterministic bits for some computable $f: \N\to \N$. \end{defi}